dansmyers/IntroToCS/Projects/4-Secret_to_Everybody/1-Frequency_Analysis.md

 Spaces and punctuation are not enciphered, so you don't need to analyze them.

-**Deciphering the code**.
+### Deciphering
 In your deciphering program, manually create a dictionary that stores the letter decryptions you derived from the first step.

 ```
 decodings = {}